Who Really Detonated the Car Bomb That Killed Darya Dugina, Putin’s Brain’s Child?

-The blame game over who detonated the car bomb that killed the daughter of Vladimir Putin’s “spiritual adviser” to the war in Ukraine is in full swing, with accusations and denials flying.
+The blame game over who detonated the car bomb that killed the daughter of Vladimir Putin’s “spiritual adviser” to the war in Ukraine is in full swing, with accusations and denials flying Russia saying it solved the case just over 24 hours after it happened.

+Russia’s Tass news agency reported Monday that the Russian Federal Security Service has “discovered” that a Ukrainian woman in a Mini Cooper working for Ukraine special services detonated the bomb by remote.
+They also claim she brought her 12-year-old daughter with her to do the job.
+They say the mother-daughter duo attended the same festival and followed Dugina’s car.
+“The murder of journalist Darya Dugina has been solved, it was prepared by the Ukrainian special services, buy a citizen of Ukraine,” Tass reported Monday.
+“The criminals used a Mini Cooper car to monitor the journalist.”

+Margarita Simonyan, editor-in-chief of RT television, has claimed that the suspect is already in Estonia and that Russian spies should get her there, despite the sovereignty of that nation.
+She also demanded Russian strikes on key Ukraine intelligence assets.
+“Decision-making centres!!
+Decision-making centres!!!” she wrote Monday.

 Darya Dugina, the 29-year-old daughter of Alexander Dugin, often called “Putin’s Brain,” died when the car she was traveling in Saturday evening exploded.
 Sources have said a remote-controlled device was used to detonate a device affixed to the car’s frame and that it had likely been intended for the father, who changed cars at the last minute as the two traveled to Moscow from a cultural festival they attended together.
 Alexander Dugin was instead in a car behind his daughter when her car blew up, witnessing the devastating explosion.